-Today is May 3rd, and it is Maternal Mental Health Awareness Day.
-This day is a day of awareness of the incidence and impact of maternal mental health issues.
-It is also a day of great significance to me.
+April 30-May 4th is Maternal Mental Health Awareness Week.
+This week is a week of promoting awareness of the incidence and impact of maternal mental health issues.
+It is also a time of great significance to me.

 **Trigger warning for those who have also been affected by perinatal mood disorders and suicide.**